testdeck/testdeck-site/pages/guide/advanced_suite.md

 {:.toc}
 ## Pending Suites {% include support-all.html %}

+A suite can be marked as pending.
+A pending suite, without any tests will not show up in the report.

+The `@pending` decorator takes an optional boolean parameter.
+That way one can make individual suites pending based on a given condition.

 {% highlight TypeScript linenos %}
 import { suite, test, pending } from '@testdeck/mocha';